preactjs/prefresh/packages/webpack/README.md

 import PreactRefreshPlugin from '@prefresh/webpack';

 const config = {
   plugins: [
     new webpack.HotModuleReplacementPlugin(),
-		new PreactRefreshPlugin()
+    new PreactRefreshPlugin(),
   ],
   devServer: {
-		hot: true, // ensure dev-server.hot is on ...moreDevServerConfig
+    hot: true, // ensure dev-server.hot is on ...moreDevServerConfig,
   },
-	...moreWebpackConfig
+  ...moreWebpackConfig,
 };
 ```